acl-org/ACLPUB/docs/aclpub.md

 >   \includegraphics{../templates/imagename.pdf}
 > where ../templates/ is needed because the make command is not run in the templates directory (where the image is stored).

-* How to remove unnecssary sections (e.g. preface) from the proceedings?
+* How to remove unnecessary sections (e.g. preface) from the proceedings?

 Edit "book.tex" and comment out the line "\includepdf{...}", which includes PDF files created from corresponding latex sources.
 You can